Month: March 2023

 What gives?

-If I may paraphrase our writer: the reason I am confident that he probably does not know anything about records or audio is that he thinks repressings are always better than vintage pressings.
-We’ve critically auditioned tens of thousands of records, including many hundreds of repressings, admittedly on our “bad, mismatched system setup,” and I guess we must have gotten it all wrong over the 34 years we’ve been in the audiophile record business.
+We’ve critically auditioned tens of thousands of records, including many hundreds of repressings, admittedly on our “bad, mismatched system setup,” and I guess we must have gotten it all wrong over the 38 years we’ve been in the audiophile record business.
 The shame of it all!

 (Knowledge that is not backed up by empirical findings [1] comes in for a lot of criticism here at Better Records, and for good reason.
-Guessing, speculating and assuming are poor approaches to separating good pressings from bad ones.)
+Guessing, speculating and assuming are poor approaches to separating the good pressings from the bad ones.)

 And if he did ever order one, and had at least a halfway decent stereo to play it on, it would turn his world upside down so fast it would make his head hurt, and the possibility of that happening would be very, very upsetting.
 It makes no sense for John to risk such an outcome.

 Even if our records were as cheap as the ones he is buying, even the superior sound would not justify the psychological damage that would result.
 He would basically have to start his collection over again, as this good customer did.
 A few hundred others just like him have done the same, and they’re the ones that will be keeping us in business for years to come.
-To paraphrase another famous saying, “They’ve heard the future, and it works!
+To paraphrase another famous saying, “They’ve heard the future, and it works!”

 Better for John to follow the path he is on.
 It’s working for him.
 Why would he want to rock his own boat?